adobe/helix-status/README.md

 newrelic <cmd> url

 Commands:
-  newrelic create url Create a new New Relic setup newrelic update url Update an existing New Relic Setup
+  newrelic create url  Create a new New Relic setup newrelic update url  Update an existing New Relic setup

 Options:
+  --version     Show version number                                    [boolean] --help        Show help                                              [boolean] --auth        your New Relic API Key (alternatively use $NEWRELIC_AUTH env
+                var)                                         [string] [required]
+  --name        the name of the monitor and alert policy (defaults to package
-  --auth        The New Relic API key (required)                       [string] --email       The email address to send alerts to (optional)         [string] --monitor_id  The ID of the monitor to update (optional)             [string] --policy_id   The ID of the policy to update (optional)              [string] --version  Show version number                                       [boolean] --help     Show help                                                 [boolean]
+                name)                  [string] [default: "@adobe/helix-status"] --email       the email address to send alerts to                     [string] --monitor_id  The ID of the monitor to update                         [string] --policy_id   The ID of the alert policy to update                    [string]

 $ npx newrelic update \
   https://adobeioruntime.net/api/v1/web/helix/helix-services/status@v3/_status_check/healthcheck.json \